richlee33/montecarlo/README.md

 $ python test_success_rate.py
 ```
 ### test_summary.py
-The `allstats.csv` file contains the summary statistics from a run of the simulation.
+The `allstats.csv` file contains the summary statistics from a run of the experiment.
 Running `main.py` 100 times will result in 100 of these .csv files.

 The `test_summary.py` program reads every summary statistics csv file and verifies both the mean and standard deviation of the end balance and average return are within an expected range.

 ### test_success_rate.py
-After each run of the simulation, the success rate is appended to the `success_rate.csv` file.
+After each run of the experiment, the success rate is appended to the `success_rate.csv` file.
 The file is created automatically if it does not exist.
 Running `main.py` 100 times will generate a single csv file containing 100 lines.

 The `test_success_rate.py` program will read the `success_rate.csv` file and verify the success rate's minimum and maximum values to be within an expected range.
-I choose to verify the min/smallest and max/largest values rather than the mean so the test more sensitive to changes in the simulation.
+I choose to verify the min/smallest and max/largest values rather than the mean so the test more sensitive to changes in the experiment.